cosmicmarley17/wazzupbot/README.md

 * ### Run the program
 Run `node wazzupbot.js` to start the bot.
 It will log into your bot account and appear online as long as the code is running. `CTRL+C` exits the process.
+You can generate an invite URL to add the bot to a Discord server from your [Discord Developer Portal](https://discord.com/developers/applications).

 ## License
 This code is licensed under the GNU General Public License v3.0.
 See LICENSE for details.